harshithb3304/DBMS-LOST-AND-FOUND/README.md

 2. pip install flask_cors
 3. pip install pymongo
 4. python server.py (To run the flask server)
 5. Go to MongoDB Atlas and generate a new MongoDB Collection.
-Copy the URI and use it in server.py (MongoClient(URI))and to connect to MongoDB Compass.
+Copy the URI and use it in a env file.(MongoClient(URI))and to connect to MongoDB Compass.